 Delegates will need to carry out unaided a safety inspection of a workplace, identifying common hazards, deciding if they are adequately controlled, and where necessary, suggesting cost effective control measures.
 A written report will then need to be compiled which persuasively urges management to take an appropriate action and explain clearly why such action is needed.
 This will include references to possible breaches of standards and identifying practical legislation and control measures which should be implemented.

 Please click here for further NGC3 guidance for students.

 "I would like to thank the tutors for dealing with my questions, moments where I lacked confidence and the stress I probably gave my fellow delegates.
-I really struggled at the beginning as I have not been in a classroom or done an exam in a long time, but Chris and Mark made me feel at ease and the others on the course were helpful too.
-We were given clear feedback on the homework and one on one sessions with Mark helped a lot too"
+I really struggled at the beginning as I have not been in a classroom or done an exam in a long time, but everyone made me feel at ease and the others on the course were helpful too.
+We were given clear feedback on the homework and one on one sessions helped a lot too"